Traversable Wormhole Solutions in massive $F(T)$ gravity: Physical features and comparisons between cases

-In sections \ref{sect4}, \ref{sect5} and \ref{sect6}, we extracted exact wormhole solutions for massive $F(T)$ gravity, imposing the usual cases for the redshift function, such as constant, logarithmical and power-law $a=1$ and $2$.
-There are some common points to be highlighted beyond the main differences in the new teleparallel $F(T)$ solutions and quantities as the massive $K_3(T)$ function.
-We will focus in this section to these common points between the new teleparallel solutions by using the $\frac{r(T)}{r_0}=\frac{b(T)}{b_0}=(-T)^{-1/2}$ case for simplicity of new results.
-We could also do the same process by using other cases of $r(T)$ studied in the current paper, but the principle will exactly remain the same and graphs will only be more complex without bringing any new element of interpretation.
-There are some major differences on the physical impacts between $\frac{r(T)}{r_0} > 1$ and $\frac{r(T)}{r_0}<1$, especially on the teleparallel wormhole horizons and limits on the values of torsion scalar $T$.
-The $\frac{r(T)}{r_0}=1$ (i.e. $T=-1$) boundary case is a type of physical limit on the classes of wormhole horizons.
-But this last consideration will help us to expect the possible wormhole solutions for any more complex $r(T)$ and then for the respective possible teleparallel $F(T)$ solutions { shown in Fig. \ref{figure3}.}
+In sections \ref{sect4}, \ref{sect5} and \ref{sect6}, we extracted exact wormhole solutions for massive $F(T)$ gravity, imposing the usual cases for the redshift function, such as constant, logarithmical, and power-law.
+There are some common points to be discussed beyond the main differences in the new $F(T)$ solutions and quantities as the massive $K_3(T)$ function.
+In this section we focus on these common points by using the $\frac{r(T)}{r_0}=\frac{b(T)}{b_0}=(-T)^{-1/2}$ case for simplicity.
+We could do the same analysis using other cases examined above; however, the results and graphs would be qualitatively similar.

-To achieve this last step of the teleparallel solutions study, we will represent some new simple solutions for the $\frac{r(T)}{r_0}=\frac{b(T)}{b_0}=(-T)^{-1/2}$ case.
-First, we represent in the fig. \ref{figure1} the $K_3$ massive source function found in section \ref{sect3} from CLs in terms of $T$.
-The main aim of this exercise is to make the right comparisons with the respective new teleparallel $F(T)$ solutions by using the same torsion scalar as the independent variable.
+There are some major differences in the physical impacts between $\frac{r(T)}{r_0} > 1$ and $\frac{r(T)}{r_0}<1$ cases, especially on the wormhole horizons and on the limits on the values of the torsion scalar $T$.
+The $\frac{r(T)}{r_0}=1$ (i.e. $T=-1$) boundary case is a type of physical limit on the size of wormhole horizons.
+Nevertheless, this last consideration will be useful to extract wormhole solutions for more complicated $r(T)$ forms and then for the corresponding $F(T)$ solutions { shown in Fig. \ref{figure3}.}